tg-playground/software-usage/software/git/git-commands.md

 git reset <file_path>
 git restore --staged <file_path>

+# remove Untracked files
+# see which files will be deleted before you run the actual command
+git clean -n
+# delete the files for real
+git clean -f
+# To remove directories
+git clean -f -d
+# To remove ignored files
+git clean -f -X
+# To remove ignored and non-ignored files
+git clean -f -x

 # stash
 # to record the current state of the working directory
 git stash (same with git stash push)